You want to reduce your work schedule before you retire

 Can I reduce my work hours before I retire?

+For the duration of the agreement, your new work schedule must not be less than 40% of the full-time schedule of an equivalent job.
 To be eligible for phased departure, you must first work full-time or part-time and hold regular employment.
 Phased departure does not apply to casual or seasonal employees.

 What do I have to do to benefit from phased departure?